Siegbert Tarrasch: Chess publications

 In 1895, Tarrasch's book Dreihundert Schachpartien was published.
 It was first translated into English in 1959 by Robin Ault and John Kirwan in a limited edition and a commercial edition in 1999 when S. Schwarz put out Three Hundred Chess Games.
 Tarrasch released Die moderne Schachpartie in 1912, but it has not been translated yet.
 He wrote a famous book about the St. Petersburg 1914 chess tournament, which was translated into English in 1993.
 His fourth major book Das Schachspiel (1931), was translated by G. E. Smith and T. G. Bone as The Game of Chess (1935, ISBN 048625447X).
 It was his last book and his most successful.

 He edited the magazine Deutsche Schachzeitung in 1897, and Tarrasch's Schachzeitung, for the last two years of his life.

 Clash with hypermodern school

 He was a target of the hypermodern school, led by Richard Réti, Aron Nimzowitsch, and Savielly Tartakower, all of whom criticized his ideas as dogmatic.
 However, many modern masters regard Tarrasch's actual play as not dogmatic.
-According to American grandmaster Andrew Soltis, Tarrasch' chess was "all about piece mobility".
+According to American grandmaster Andrew Soltis, Tarrasch's chess was "all about piece mobility".

 As an example of his playing style see his victory on the Black side of the Advance French against Louis Paulsen (Nuremberg 1888):